iOS 11 vs iOS 10

 The UK Tech Weekly Podcast team dissect the latest announcements in episode 64.

-iOS 11 offers a range of new features that look great - although it should be said that there are considerably more of these if you're using an iPad.
-The new multitasking facilities and file management tools in particular will help to make the new iPad Pros solid work devices.
+iOS 11 offers a range of great new features - although it should be said that there are considerably more of these if you're using an iPad.
+The new multitasking facilities and file management tools in particular help to make the iPad Pro a solid work device.

 On top of this, there aren't really any down sides to making the upgrade (other than the way you access notifications possibly being a bit more confusing) and it's free.
-You can be sure we'll be making the update when iOS 11 launches to the public in autumn.
+We've updated almost all of our compatible devices - the only reason not to, in our opinion, would be if the device is old enough that's it close to the compatibility cut-off point, and you're therefore concerned that iOS 11 will slow it down.